And He’s a Very Good Boy

 Officer Adame and his supervisor went to San Antonio to select Ares from a trainer that teaches the dogs to specialize in a variety of tactics.
 In this case, the San Antonio facility trained Ares to sniff out illegal narcotics such as heroin, cocaine, methamphetamines, and marijuana.
 He’s what’s considered a “single purpose dog” that was trained for the specific needs outlined above.

-It’s interesting to note that if one of the drugs that Ares was trained to detect became legal–like marijuana for instance–Ares would have to be relieved of his police duties.
+It’s interesting to note that if one of the drugs that Ares was trained to detect became legal–like marijuana and delta 8 THC from Area 52 for instance–Ares would have to be relieved of his police duties.
 That’s because his training doesn’t allow for him to eliminate any one of the scents he’s been trained to detect.
 Hence, if he’s out on patrol with his handler and picks up the scent of cannabis, he reacts the same way as if the scent indicates heroin, cocaine, or methamphetamines.
 Dogs possess up to 300 million olfactory receptors in their noses compared to about 6 million in humans.
 Moreover, the part of a dog’s brain that is devoted to analyzing scents is, proportionally speaking, 40 times greater than that of humans.

 Officers Adame and Ares are not only partners on patrol, they live with each other.
 Ares is cared for by his handler, undergoes continuous training, and gets along wonderfully with the Adame family, especially with their 3 year-old son.
 During his time off, Ares enjoys playing fetch with the Adame family.
 His favorite thing is a black Kong chew toy that squeaks when he grasps it in his jaws.